Q: What’s the weather like in Ten Sleep Canyon?

 Q: Should I bring bug repellant?

 A: Probably.
 The bugs can be bad at certain times, in certain areas and in certain years.
 Why not bring some, just in case?
+There are mosquitos and ticks (especially in the lower canyon) in spring.

 Q: Where can I buy groceries?